TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-The panel we have accessed consists of 4 different pages, so we will investigate them 1 by 1 to better understand how the website works and identify any vulnerabilities:
+The panel we have accessed consists of `4 different pages`, so we will `investigate them 1 by 1 to better understand` how the website works and identify any vulnerabilities:

 <br />